 CodeCombat is a platform for students to learn computer programming while playing through a beautifully rendered RPG style game.

 Students learn coding through an online text editor and manipulate code to guide their players through a series of challenges.
 It is because of this why they rank among the top coding games online.

 CodeCombat is free to play for all of its core levels.
 You can upgrade to a $9.99 per month subscription, which adds extra levels and 3,500 bonus gems per month.

-6. Osmo Coding (Paid)
+6. Osmo Coding

 Osmo Coding combines Legos, gaming, and coding.
 Osmo excels at teaching young children programming concepts by using physical magnetic blocks that allow the user’s character to navigate puzzles and other challenges in an iPad game.

-While the website specifies that the software is designed for students ages 5 to 12, we think that it’s sweet spot for ages 5 to 7.
+While the website specifies that the software is designed for students ages 5 to 12, we think that it’s a sweet spot for ages 5 to 7.
 Osmo introduces a compelling, tactile approach to coding instruction and we think that they have great promise for K-2 computer science.

 Code.org has been featured by Hour of Code and is used by many public schools to teach introductory computer science.

 The strength of Code.org (aside from the fact that it’s free) is that they have a sequential, very well thought out approach to teaching computer programming.
-The downside is that kids never quite experience the feeling of building something from the ground up and they are confined to a pseudo-environment which seems to encourage drag and drop blocks rather than text.
+The downside is that kids never quite experience the feeling of building something from the ground up and they are confined to a pseudo-environment that seems to encourage drag and drop blocks rather than text.

 Breakout Mentors is the most personalized kids coding option and also long-term.